cgiacomini/vagrant--kubernetes/examples/008-Services/005-Service-LoadBalancer/README.md

 sidecar-svc      NodePort       10.100.57.117   <none>        8080:30887/TCP   59m
 sidecar-svc-lb   LoadBalancer   10.98.209.154   <pending>     8080:30889/TCP   11m
 ```
-Here the Kubernetes cluster is implemented on virtualbox  that is the reason why  EXTERNAL-IP is in pending status as virtualbox does not provide load balancing.
+Here the Kubernetes cluster is implemented on virtualbox, that's why EXTERNAL-IP is pending.
+Virtualbox doesn't provide load balancing.
-In cloud providers such openshift, aws, azure, gcp etc. the EXTERNAL-IP is automatically provided.
+With cloud providers like openshift, aws, azure, gcp and so on, the EXTERNAL IP is provided automatically.
 An alternative is to work with ***Ingress***

 # Ingress